hroptatyr/yuck/README.md

 ====
 ### Your Umbrella Command Kit

-yuck is a bog-standard command line option parser for C with all the knickknackery and whatnots:
+yuck is a bog-standard command line option parser for C that works with only household ingredients (a C compiler and the m4 macro processor) and comes with all the knickknackery and whatnots:
 + GNU-style long options (`--blah`)
 + condensable short options (`-xab` for `-x -a -b`)